sachieko/shukumei/README.md

 Shukumei means fate, and what are dice for but for deciding your fate?

-This is a simple dice bot configured specifically for using in discord for those running Legend of the Five Rings 5th Edition games (Created by Edge Studios under license of Fantasy Flight Games).
+This is a simple dice bot configured specifically for using in discord for those running [Legend of the Five Rings 5th Edition (Created by Edge Studios under license of Fantasy Flight Games)](https://www.edge-studio.net/games/l5r-core-rulebook/).

 Developed with the assistance of Logos who provided commentary and useful ideas.
 You know who you are :)